MarlyKhoury/soundgame/README.md

 <img align="left" alt="Initial State" width="400px" src="Screenshots/Screenshot (10).png">
 <br/>

-    -You start playing by pressing any key on the keyboard.
+    - You start playing by pressing any keyboard key.
 This will take you to level 1
 <br/>
 <br/>
 <br/>